SAP/openui5-docs/docs/Using_OpaBuilder_952e2c7.md

 ### Additional Features

 While `OpaBuilder` itself cannot extend the features provided by `Opa5.waitFor`, it comes with some convenient methods to support test definition.
-Besides the already mentioned child element support, method chaining, and most commonly used matchers and actions as predefined functions, there are some less-obvious features.
+Besides the already mentioned child element support, method chaining, and most commonly used matchers and actions as predefined functions, there are some less obvious features.

 ***

 #### Generated Error Message

-If no error message is explicitly defined, `OpaBuilder` generates an error message when calling `build()`, which consists of the `controlType` and `id` properties as well as hinting the count of additional matchers.
+If no error message is explicitly defined, `OpaBuilder` generates an error message when calling `build()`.
+The message consists of the `controlType` and `id` properties as well as well as the number of any additional matchers.
 A generated `errorMessage` can look like this:

 ``` js
 sap.m.Button#myButton with 1 additional matcher(s) not found